All Episodes

 I'm making it up.

-These people that go to cold weather to vacation, I don't understand them anyway.
+These people go to cold weather to vacation.

-Um last place I'd go on a vacation, it's cold weather.
+Last place I'd go on a vacation.

 I've never understood people that do that.

-People like to ski, fall down, get cold ice and snow all over the place.
+People like to ski, fall down, get cold, ice and snow all over the place.

-It's all just an excuse to head to the lodge and have a drink.
+It's all just an excuse to head to the lodge and have a drink or to hang around with the beautiful people.

-I've really I don't understand people go to cold weather.
+I don't understand people go to cold weather.

 Even people that live in hot weather.

-Uh you move to hot weather because you like it.
+You move to hot weather because you like it.

 Why go to cold weather?